stkr89/esme/README.md

 # Embeddable Service Mocking Engine (ESME)
-ESME allows you to define destination services in `yaml` format.
+ESME allows you to define the destination mock services in `yaml` format.
+These services can then simply be consumed by test cases to get the expected behaviour.
 ## Usage
 Here is a sample `route-config.yml` file that can be processed by ESME
 ```yaml